-The Statement of Net Position presents the financial position of the University at the end of the fiscal year.
-This statement reflects the assets, deferred outflows, liabilities, deferred inflows and net position of the University as of the fiscal year ended June 30, 2018, and is prepared under the accrual basis of accounting.
-Revenues and assets are recognized when the goods and services are provided, and expenses and liabilities are recognized when goods and services are received, regardless of when cash is exchanged.
+University as of the fiscal year ended June 30, 2019 and is prepared under the accrual basis of accounting.
+Revenues and assets are recognized when goods and services are provided, and expenses and liabilities are recognized when goods and services are received, regardless of when cash is exchanged.
 It is also important to note both assets and liabilities are presented as current and noncurrent.
-This distinction allows readers to determine the availability of assets to continue current operations and also provides a long term perspective.
+This distinction allows readers to determine the availability of assets to continue current operations and also provides a longterm perspective.
 Likewise, the reader is also able to determine from the presentation of liabilities the current obligations due within one year, as well as, future obligations due more than one year from the date of the statement.
-Net position is further broken down into three categories: (1) net invested in capital assets, which represents the historical cost of property and equipment reduced by the balance of related debt outstanding and depreciation expense charged over the years; (2) the restricted component of net position which relates to assets with constraints imposed by third parties; (3) and the unrestricted component of net position that can be used at the discretion of University administration within the bounds of state law.
+Net position is broken down into three categories: (1) net invested in capital assets represents the historical cost of property and equipment reduced by the balance of related debt outstanding and depreciation expense charged over the years; (2) the restricted component of net position relates to assets with constraints imposed by third parties; (3) and the unrestricted component of net position can be used at the discretion of University administration within the bounds of state law.
 Additionally, assets within the restricted component are either nonexpendable, as in the case of endowment gifts to be held in perpetuity, or expendable, as in the case of funds for scholarships, research, or other purposes.

-The University's net position increased by \$29.6 million in fiscal year 2018.
-The gain was mostly due to additions to capital assets along with a reduction in the net pension liability.
+The University's net position increased by \$71.2 million in fiscal year 2019.
+This sizable gain was spurred by material increases in cash, additions to capital assets, including a large capital gift, accompanied by a reduction in the pension liability.